steqeq/0000/docs/sphinx/how_to/magma_install/magma_install.md

 #### Option 3: Install PyTorch Using PyTorch ROCm Base Docker Image
 A prebuilt base Docker image is used to build PyTorch in this option.
 The base Docker has all dependencies installed, including:
+- ROCm
+- Torchvision
+- Conda packages
+- Compiler toolchain
+Additionally, a particular environment flag (BUILD_ENVIRONMENT) is set, and the build scripts utilize that to determine the build environment configuration.